authhero/auth/README.md

 This library currently doesn't work due to a missing state cookie

-The auth0-nextjs library uses the universal login with a Code Grant Flow.
+The `auth0-nextjs` library uses the universal login with a Code Grant Flow.

-- The client queries the open ID configuration endpoint (/.well-known/openid-configuration) to get information about the available endpoints.
+- The client queries the open ID configuration endpoint (`/.well-known/openid-configuration`) to get information about the available endpoints.
 - The browser is redirected to the universal auth login with a Code flow
-- After a successful authentication the browser is redirected back to the nextjs callback url (/api/auth/callback)
+- After successful authentication, the browser is redirected back to the Nextjs callback URL (`/api/auth/callback`)
-- The nextjs api route calls the token endpoint (/token) to get a set of tokens.
+- The Nextjs API route calls the token endpoint (/token) to get a set of tokens.
 Nextjs generates a session cookie that is passed back to the client

+# API authentication

+The management API can use any oauth2-compatible auth server that exposes public jwks-keys.
+You can either use a separate auth0 tenant or use one of the tenants created as part of this service.
+It should also work with for instance cognito from AWS.

+When a new tenant is created the current logged-in user will become an admin for that tenant.